The Best Chia Seeds - Why My Choice

 AZChia seems to be one of those companies.
 The chia seeds quality does fluctuate from season to season but not dramatically different like I've encountered from other companies.

-And, please feel free to email me if you have questions.
+And, please feel free to email me (see my address below) if you have questions.
 I am always happy to respond.

 Go to Chia Seeds, How Much a Day from Best Chia Seeds.